VeldaKiara/rickmorty/README.md

 };
 ```

-We will replicate the query we created in the `characters.js` file, rename it to `GET_SINGLE_CHARACTER` and instead of looking for names we will look for IDs.
-We look for IDs because, they are unique and we want to randomize the characters that will be picked once a user does not get the character they are looking for.
+We will replicate the query we created in the `characters.js` file, rename it to `GET_SINGLE_CHARACTER` and instead of looking for names, we will look for IDs.
+We look for IDs because they are unique, and we want to randomize the characters that will be picked once a user does not get the character they are looking for.
 `randomNumber` initializes state to the `Math.floor` function which generates a random number between 0 and 99 inclusive, using the `Math.random()` method, multiplying it by 100.
 The `Math.floor`rounds the result of the expression to the nearest integer.
-Everytime the randomNumber needs to be updated the  setRandomNumber function takes a new value as its argument and updates the state.
+Everytime the `randomNumber` needs to be updated the  `setRandomNumber` function takes a new value as its argument and updates the state.

-We have a message to alert the use that the character they are looking for is not found but they can check out a new character.
-The loading spinner is also implemented in this component as well as the errors incase of any issues.
-The images and cards are similar to the `characters.js` format since we want to hace consistency of how everything looks.
+We have a message to alert the user that the character they are looking for is not found, but they can check out a new character.
+The loading spinner is also implemented in this component, and the errors are in case of any issues.
+The images and cards are similar to the `characters.js` format since we want consistency in how everything looks.

 ### Styling the Display
-This is where CSS comes in.
-We are going to use CSS to style how the cards are  going to look like, the search bar as well as the general page.
+We will use CSS to style how the cards will look, the search bar and the general page.
-Having defined the functions and components we are going to be adding `className` attributes to what needs to be styled.
+Having defined the functions and components we will be adding `className` attributes to what needs to be styled.
 Add the following code:
 ```js
 @import url(https://fonts.googleapis.com/css?family=Roboto:400,500,700);